mguiagous/oci-blog-fast-tracking-apcertif/README.md

 How to get your [Compartment OCID](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/contactingsupport_topic-Locating_Oracle_Cloud_Infrastructure_IDs.htm#Finding_the_OCID_of_a_Compartment)

-Replace the string within `compartment_id` with the OCID of your working compartments (e.g.: OCIArchProCertif).
+Replace the string within `compartment_id` with the OCID of your working compartment.
 ```
 compartment_id = "REPLACE_COMPARTMENT_OCID_HERE"
 ```